 Natural fibres vary in shape and size, occasionally featuring additional surface characteristics.
 This increased variability requires a different approach for dimensional and mechanical analysis to regular, repeatable fibres such as carbon.
 The FDAS770, a non-contact direct diameter measurement system, utilises a high-frequency scanning laser, lending itself perfectly to irregular fibres whilst being insensitive to external vibration. […]Continue Reading

 Glass fibre presents a unique challenge when specifically focusing on dimensional measurement: transparency.
 The smoothness and regularity of the fibre surface also poses potential issues with mounting samples using adhesion.
 Our sample mounting tab method and dimensional/mechanical capabilities allow our systems to process glass filament samples to produce high quality data.
-To tackle glass fibre testing, the […]Continue Reading
+With the aim of increasing ease […]Continue Reading